Baby, Come Back (The Equals song): London Boys version

-"Baby Come Back" is the first 1993 single from Europop duo London Boys.
+In 1993, Europop duo London Boys released their version of "Baby Come Back" as the second single from their third album, Love 4 Unity (1993).
 The single was produced by Ralf René Maué.
-The single was released in Germany and Austria, peaking at number 27 in Austria.

-This was the last single under the London Boys name with the next and last two singles being under the name "The New London Boys".
+It was released by East West Records in Germany and Austria, peaking at number 27 in Austria.
+This was the last single under the name London Boys.
+The next and last two were recorded under the name the New London Boys.